DEIPworld/deip-node/pallets/deip_stake_voting/README.md

 ## Cancel voting participation (unvote)

 Cancels caller's participation in the active voting and removes previously added vote.
-May be called by any voter and voting author.
+This operation executes the voting call if the threshold is reached.
-This operation can execute the call if the threshold is reached.
+It may be called by any voter.

 Arguments:
 - `origin` - caller | account owner;